pncit/hub/README.md

-# PNC IT PowerShell System for Datto RMM
+# PNC IT Hub System for Datto RMM
 This is PNC IT's effort to create a system of modularized code that can be used across a variety of components within the Datto RMM system.
 The hope is that this will allow Datto RMM users to use tested and sophisticated code without having to repeat code within components themselves.
 This speeds up component development, raises the bar for what can be reasonably be accomplished in a component, and opens the possibility for a variety of tight integrations with other systems.
 ## Requirements
 This system assumes you are running **PowerShell 5.0**.
 We know for sure it will fail on versions prior to 3.0, and *no attempt is made for backward compatibility*.